Amos Alonzo Stagg High School: History

 In the spring of 1962, voters in Consolidated High School district 230 approved a US$2.1 million bond issue to construct the district's second high school, which was projected to have an initial student population of 1,200.

-The school district chose to name the school for former University of Chicago football coach Amos Alonzo Stagg.
+The school district chose to name the school for former University of Chicago American football coach Amos Alonzo Stagg.
 Stagg was chosen "in recognition of his century of devotion to young men to help them understand the powers they possess".
 The original building contained 16 classrooms, a gymnasium capable of seating 1,600, a band and choir room, a cafeteria and small theater, 7 laboratories, and 3 industrial arts rooms.

 The general design saw the school built as three separate buildings, connected by glass corridors.

 Like its sister school, Carl Sandburg, Stagg High School was designed specifically to be expanded in future years.
 The fall 1966 enrollment saw the school reach its capacity, a few months after the first expansion plans were revealed, calling for a swimming pool and more room for art and industrial education, among other additions.